SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 How much does Interac Flash cost per transaction?

-Interac Flash transactions typically cost merchants a flat fee of $0.005 to $0.01 per transaction, regardless of the purchase amount.
-This is significantly less than credit card processing fees, which range from 1.4% to 2.6% of the transaction value.
+Interac Flash transactions typically cost merchants a flat fee of roughly $0.05 to $0.15 per transaction (depending on processor and volume), regardless of the purchase amount.
+This is significantly less than credit card processing fees on larger tickets, which range from 1.4% to 2.6% of the transaction value.
+Check Moneris, Payments Canada, or your processor’s published rate card for your specific fee.

 Can SUNMI terminals accept both Interac Flash and credit card tap?